karatelabs/karate/README.md

 * Karate creates a new 'context' for the feature file being invoked but passes along all variables and configuration.
 This means that all your [config variables](#configuration) and [`configure` settings](#configure) would be available to use, for example `loginUrlBase` in the example below.
 * When you use [`def`](#def) in the 'called' feature, it will **not** over-write variables in the 'calling' feature (unless you explicitly choose to use [shared scope](#shared-scope)).
 But note that JSON, XML, Map-like or List-like variables are 'passed by reference' which means that 'called' feature steps can *update* or 'mutate' them using the [`set`](#set) keyword.
 Use the [`copy`](#copy) keyword to 'clone' a JSON or XML payload if needed, and refer to this example for more details: [`copy-caller.feature`](karate-junit4/src/test/java/com/intuit/karate/junit4/demos/copy-caller.feature).
 * You can add (or over-ride) variables by passing a call 'argument' as shown above.
 Only one JSON argument is allowed, but this does not limit you in any way as you can use any complex JSON structure.
 You can even initialize the JSON in a separate step and pass it by name, especially if it is complex.
 Observe how using JSON for parameter-passing makes things super-readable.
 In the 'called' feature, the argument can also be accessed using the built-in variable: [`__arg`](#built-in-variables-for-call).
+* Note that any `call` argument will be shown in the HTML reports by default, make sure you are aware of the [Log Masking Caveats](#log-masking-caveats)
 * **All** variables that were defined (using [`def`](#def)) in the 'called' script would be returned as 'keys' within a JSON-like object.
 Note that this includes ['built-in' variables](#special-variables), which means that things like the last value of [`response`](#response) would also be present.
 In the example above you can see that the JSON 'envelope' returned - is assigned to the variable named `signIn`.
 And then getting hold of any data that was generated by the 'called' script is as simple as accessing it by name, for example `signIn.authToken` as shown above.
 This design has the following advantages:
   * 'called' Karate scripts don't need to use any special keywords to 'return' data and can behave like 'normal' Karate tests in 'stand-alone' mode if needed
   * the data 'return' mechanism is 'safe', there is no danger of the 'called' script over-writing any variables in the 'calling' (or parent) script (unless you use [shared scope](#shared-scope))